augietcunningham-afk/Kcalbeloh-Volumetrics-Continued/README.md

 I highly recommend using deferred rendering with Parallax continued.
 Links to these are included below, but follow the install instructions. https://github.com/LGhassen/Deferred https://github.com/Gameslinx/Parallax-Continued

+In order for Parallax to work with Kcalbeloh, you must download Kcalbeloh Parallax, linked in the Parallax repo.

 Feel free to edit and use these however you may wish, as long as you don't sell these configs, as that is illegal. :)

 (DISCLAIMER: NONE OF THESE MODS ARE MY OWN.
 I USE THEM UNDER MIT LICENSE.)
 (The Paid Volumetric Clouds mod is a dependency, and no assets are used in any way in this code.)